christopher-wild/FAIR4RS-Packaging/episodes/accessing-packages.md

 - What are the different ways of downloading python packages?
 - What are package managers?
-- How can I use my own package?
+- How can I access my own package?

 ::::::::::::::::::::::::::::::::::::::::::::::::